 How to Change the Default Language in WordPress

 By default, WordPress is presented in U.S. English.
-But you can change that if you’d prefer another language.
+But you can easily change that if you’d prefer another language.

-Translate WordPress with a Plugin
+Translate WordPress with the Built-In Language Selector

 Manual Installation of Language Files

-First you’ll need to get the language pack of the language you want.
+First, you’ll need to get the language pack of the language you want.
 You can do that here.

 For some languages, you will need to download the .mo language file.
 For other languages, a complete version of WordPress is available, and you will need to download that.